ProgMiner/maintenance-screen-project/README.md

 ## Usage

 After install you have a fully working site.
+Root of your maintenance screen site is `public/` directory.

 You can add templates to `app/templates/` and select the current template by changing the `template_name` field at `app/config/config.yml'.